Q: What’s the latest with the Climate Desk partnership?

 James West is Climate Desk’s editor and producer.
 He’s the author of Beijing Blur (Penguin 2008), an intimate yet far-reaching account of modernizing China’s underground youth scene.
 After completing a masters in journalism at New York University in 2007, James returned to his native Down Under where he worked as the executive producer of the national affairs program Hack at the ABC.
 He has produced a variety of Australian television and radio programs, including the debate show Insight on SBS TV.
 He now lives on New York’s Lower East Side.
 Oh: Twitter Addict.
 Follow him.
 He wants more followers.

-Tim is Climate Desk’s Associate Producer, where he covers everything from fracking to wildfire to fringe presidential candidates to rock concerts.
+Tim is Climate Desk’s Associate Producer.
+His reporting covers the intersection of environmental policy and technology, and how everyone from peasants to presidents are adapting to life on a changing planet.
 Before coming to New York for the Climate Desk, Tim was a researcher in Mother Jones‘ home office in San Francisco.
-When there are no looming deadlines (and sometimes even when there are), you’ll find him rambling through the city’s parks, eating tortillas, or playing Neil Young covers.
 Follow him @timmcdonnell.